Saturday, 12 September 2009

 Radcliffe Olympic

-Radcliffe Olympic FC are based in the large village of Radcliffe on Trent near to Nottingham.
-Olympic were formed in 1886 making them one of the regions oldest clubs.
+Radcliffe Olympic FC is a non-league football club, located in the large village of Radcliffe on Trent near Nottingham.
+Olympic were formed in 1886, making them one of the region's oldest clubs.

-Radcliffe Olympic will play in the East Midlands Counties League in season 2014-15.
+Radcliffe Olympic will play in the Nottinghamshire Senior League Division One in the 2025-26 season.

 My visit

-Radcliffe on Trent was a charming large village with nice lanes, country pubs and plenty of greenery.
+Radcliffe on Trent was a charming, large village with nice lanes, country pubs and plenty of greenery.
 I found Wharf Lane and walked down to the Recreation Ground.
-It was a really nice venue but lacking in facilities to what I would expect from a Step Six ground in the non league pyramid.
+It was a really nice venue, but lacking in facilities compared to what I would expect from a Step Six ground in the non-league pyramid.

-I wish Radcliffe Olympic well and I really liked the village.
-However, I feel very sorry for clubs who play at the same level who have had to construct stands and fences to gain admission into the league's.
+I wish Radcliffe Olympic well, and I really liked the village.
+However, I feel very sorry for clubs that play at the same level who have had to construct stands and fences to gain admission into the leagues.

 No comments: